GhidraEnjoyr/iOS-Reverse-Engineering/README.md

 ## Disclaimer

 Before you start reading, just know the goal of this guide is purely educational and this was done in my spare time.
 This guide is not an end-all-be-all to reverse engineering and I strongly encourage you to find the techniques that work best for you.
 This is also a bit dated, a lot of the tools used have a better alternative [ipsw](https://github.com/blacktop/ipsw) which I strongly recommend you look into.

+If you're interested, you can follow me on Twitter [@ghidra_enjoyer](twitter.com/ghidra_enjoyer), I might revisit this guide using more recent information.

 ## Introduction